PeterBaltov/ikbr-algo-trading/PHASE2_SUMMARY.md

 ## 📋 **What Was Accomplished**

-Phase 2 has successfully implemented a comprehensive technical analysis engine that provides world-class analytical capabilities for the ThetaGang trading system.
+Phase 2 has successfully implemented a comprehensive technical analysis engine that provides world-class analytical capabilities for the moneytrailz trading system.
 This phase created a sophisticated, high-performance technical analysis framework with multiple indicators, signal processing, and seamless integration with the Phase 1 strategy framework.

 ## 🏗️ **Core Components Implemented**